gettis-gh/gettis-gh/README.md

 - **Philosophy:**
   - I believe code reflects the thinker.
   - *"Code is as clear as the mind of its writer."*
-  - To me, programming is a kind of art —
+  - To me, programming is a kind of art.
-    every function is a brushstroke, every repo a canvas.

 ---